leonardcser/mcl/README.md

 ## Customization

-Make Code Listing supports customization through its template system.
 You can modify the HTML templates located in the `src/templates` directory to adjust the output format and styling.
-The templates use a straightforward {{PARAMETER}}
+The templates use a straightforward
-syntax for dynamic content insertion.
+{{PARAMETER}} syntax for dynamic content insertion.

 ## License